 Plastic bottles are also typically efficient to transport, not simply because of the weight benefit but also because of the design.
 Today’s plastic milk bottles are design to maximise the amount you can transport.
 Today they are much squarer with shorter necks meaning more bottles can be fitted onto one vehicle that the glass competitor.

-The most environmentally friendly way to have your milk delivered
+Possibly the most environmentally friendly way to have your milk delivered is a Chilled Milk Dispnser

 A milk pergel, milk dispenser or milk cooler is the ideal way to cut down on the carbon footprint of your office milk delivery whilst saving valuable space in your office fridge.
 These units typically accept 3 Gallon, or 24 Pint re-fills.
 The re-fills are plastic bags inside a cardboard box.
 Due to the large capacity the number of trips and space efficiency on the delivery make these arguably the better solution.
 In addition the often deliver costs savings to the larger office milk user.